thevisgroup/CGVC-Website/sponsors/call-for-sponsors.md

   </tr>
   <tr>
     <td><b>Online/printed advertising</b></td>
-    <td colspan="4">All sponsors of CGVC are advertised with logo (and link) on conference web page and in the printed program (order/prominence depends on level).</td>
+    <td colspan="4">All sponsors of CGVC are advertised with logo (and link) on conference web page and in the printed programme (order/prominence depends on level).</td>
   </tr>
   <tr>
     <td><b>Advertisement in Conference Bag<sup>1</sup></b></td>